ansible/ansible/docs/docsite/rst/community/index.rst

 Welcome to the Ansible Community Guide!

 The purpose of this guide is to teach you everything you need to know about being a contributing member of the Ansible community.
-All types of contributions are welcome and necessary to Ansible's continued success.
+All types of contributions are welcome and necessary for Ansible's continued success.

 .. _community_toc: